prina92/brightwheel-challenge/README.md

+#Arian's Comments

+This challenge took me about 3 hours to complete.
+I couldn't add unit testing due to the time constraints, but I was able to add the Starred screen

+- I used Chakra UI as my base style library since I've used it before, I like the look and feel it has, and I find it fun to use
+- I used axios for the requests since it's pretty quick and easy to use
+- I used lodash debounce for the search requests.
+This is something I've done in the past for the very same requirements

+There's room for improvement here.
+I used context to keep track of the starred results, but I didn't store any clicked item in local memory.
+Because of this the starred results request is being called everytime the search results change on the Search tab.
+This is far from ideal and there are better approaches for this case, but I was running out of time and the solution I used was pretty quick to implement.

+I had some ideas while coding that I left outside because of the time, such as highlighting text that matches the query on each result, or adding more search options like searching only animals, products or companies.

+Thanks for reading!

 # fe-interview-backend

 This repository contains a local mock backend server for the brightwheel frontend coding challenge as well as an empty React app using `create-react-app`, which you should use as a starting point.